lamhq/tech-notes/pages/devops/aws/big-data/kinesis/kinesis-data-analytics.md

 Provides real-time data transformation and analysis using Apache Flink (Apache Flink is an open-source framework and engine for processing data streams).

+Support destinations:
+- S3
+- RedShift
+- Elasticsearch
-Support destinations: S3, RedShift, Elasticsearch and Kinesis Data Streams.
+- Kinesis Data Streams

 Can configure destinations to persist the results.